 Energy Justice Network: A national organization taking its direction from grassroots members, the first to advocate for a complete phase-out of nuclear power, fossil fuels, large hydroelectric dams and “biomass” / incineration within the next 20 years.
-Extensive links and resources available at their webpage.
+Extensive links and resources available.

 Clean Water Network: A nationwide coalition of local, regional and national groups, the Network convenes organizers and advocates across the country to effectively fight to protect the waterways we love and depend upon.

 Beyond Pesticides: Offers the latest information on the hazards of pesticides and least-toxic alternatives, as well as ongoing projects including children’s health.